python/mypy/docs/source/command_line.rst

 Integrating mypy into another Python application
 ************************************************

-It is possible to integrate mypy into another Python application by importing ``mypy.api`` and call the ``run`` function with exactly the string you would have passed to mypy from the command line.
+It is possible to integrate mypy into another Python 3 application by importing ``mypy.api`` and calling the ``run`` function with exactly the string you would have passed to mypy from the command line.

 Function ``run`` returns a tuple of strings: